oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 cleartext content of a claim, which is base64url encoded.
 The encoded value is the input used to calculate a digest for the respective claim.
 The inclusion of digest value in the signed JWT ensures the integrity of the claim value.
-Using encoded content as the input to the integrity mechanism is conceptually similar to the approach in JWS and particularly useful when the content, like JSON, can have differences but be semantically equivalent.
+Using encoded content as the input to the integrity mechanism is conceptually similar to the approach in JWS and particularly useful when the content, like JSON, can have different representations but is semantically equivalent, thus avoiding canonicalization.
 Some further discussion of the considerations around this design decision follows.

 When receiving an SD-JWT, a Verifier must be able to re-compute digests of the disclosed claim values and, given